Tesla V3 Supercharger rollout begins in Europe

-Tesla says the new Model 3 Long Range could see 75 miles of range added in as little as five minutes, with a peak rate equating to 1,000 miles added per hour.
+Tesla says the Model 3 Long Range could see 75 miles of range added in as little as five minutes, with its peak rate equating to 1,000 miles added per hour.
 The company believes a typical visit to a Supercharger will drop to around 15 minutes, allowing stations to serve more than twice as many owners per day.

 Tesla has also announced a new On-Route Battery Warmup feature, so when drivers navigate to a Supercharger, their vehicle will “intelligently heat the battery” so it arrives at an optimum temperature for charging.
 This alone will cut charging times by as much as 25%, the company claims.